Webhooks

 Webhook Event Types / Subscriptions

-Cloudsmith splits repository-level webhooks into a number of different event types.
-When you create a webhook, you're subscribing it to either all event types, or a subset of them.
-When that event occurs, if your webhook is subscribed, you'll get a notification in the payload format your chose previously.
+Cloudsmith splits repository-level webhooks into several different event types.
+When you create a webhook, you subscribe to a subset of event types.
+When an event occurs, if your webhook is subscribed, you'll get a notification in the payload format you chose previously.

 The event types are: